 A number of courses have been offered in India, Nepal and Sri Lanka on broadband, with the support of the Ford Foundation.

-LIRNEasia has conducted training courses on electricity regulation.
-The courses focused on understanding of the economies of infrastructure regulation, regulatory functions (e.g. licensing, quality regulation, price regulation, safety regulation) and the design of regulatory agencies.
-These include the 8th and 12th SAFIR (South Asia Forum for Infrastructure Regulation) courses as well as the on-demand Introductory Energy Regulatory training course conducted for the Public Utilities Commission of Sri Lanka (PUCSL).
-The course attendees include high and mid level staff from regulatory agencies, utilities and ministries.
+The courses are about the economies of infrastructure regulation, regulatory functions (e.g. licensing, quality regulation, price regulation, safety regulation) and the design of regulatory agencies.
+For high and mid-level staff from regulatory agencies, utilities and ministries.

 Executive training course on regulation and reform were offered, first in Singapore and then in Cape Town.

 Readiness of School Leavers for the Workplace of the Future.
 Sujata N Gamage, LIRNEasia.
 September 2018

 The Learning Organization (and International relations) Monica Kerretts-Makau (PhD) Course on Regulatory Design and Practice Nay Pyi Taw September 2017

 Here’s to a refreshing holiday season and lots of great learning and growing in 2018, from all of us at LIRNEasia!
 Read more about how we have learnt – and helped others learn – in the years gone by in our latest Annual Report.